Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 q₂ -> q₂ [label="1, 0 → ε"];
 {% enddigraph %}

-So we start at {%latex%}q_0{%endlatex%}, see if there is a {%latex%}0{%endlatex%} as input, ignore the stack, and push a {%latex%}\${%endlatex%} on the stack as a marker for the end of the stack.
+So we start at {%latex%}q_0{%endlatex%}, see if there is a {%latex%}0{%endlatex%} as input, ignore the top of the stack, and put a {%latex%}\${%endlatex%} on the stack as a marker for the end of the stack.
 Now we're in state {%latex%}q_1{%endlatex%}, in which we can consume more zeroes from the input and put those on the stack.
 If we find a one as input, we remove a zero from the stack by not pushing anything new on the stack.
 Now we're in state {%latex%}q_2{%endlatex%} where we remove zeroes from the stack for every one in the input, until we consume the final one by removing the {%latex%}\${%endlatex%} from the stack.

 > Aside: This is one of the examples from the old blog post, and I now see that it is missing a transition!
 This automaton rejects the input {%latex%}01{%endlatex%}, because there is no transition {%latex%}q_1 \xrightarrow{1,\ \$\ \to\ \varepsilon} q_3{%endlatex%}.
 Oops ^_^